taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <p>
-The avionics system will be subjected to controlled acceleration loading up to 15g to evaluate the ability of the hardware and electrical connections to maintain functionality under expected launch loading conditions.
-Following exposure, system operation and telemetry storage capability will be evaluated.
+The avionics system will be subjected to controlled acceleration loading up to 15g to evaluate the ability of the hardware and electrical connections to maintain functionality under expected launch loading conditions of a C6:5 model rocket engine.
+Following exposure, system operation and test data storage capability will be evaluated.
 </p>

 <h4>Planned Configuration Description</h4>

 <p>
-The test configuration will consist of the integrated avionics assembly including the microcontroller, sensors, power system, and data storage components.
+The test configuration will consist of the integrated avionics assembly including the microcontroller, sensors, power system, and onboard SD card modeul.
 The final test fixture and loading method will be determined prior to test execution.
 </p>